Whale 68: Articulation Phase I

 Snow Gets 3D Scanned

-At the completion of Phase I, Snow was ready for her first photo shoot!
+At the completion of Phase I (cleaning and repair), Snow was ready for her first photo shoot!
 In April 2013, technicians from the Idaho Virtualization Lab (IVL) traveled the Whales and Nails workshop to 3D scan Snow's entire skeleton.
 Due to her large size, she had to be moved to a different facility in order to allow for easier manipulation and rotation of her bones.
 Every surface of every bone had to be scanned in order to create a 3D image.
 Dan facilitated the careful packing and transport of the skeleton for the six mile journey from his workshop to the IVL rented workspace.
 It took the IVL team over two weeks to transport and scan each bone.
 The final images will be added to The Virtual Zooarchaeology of the Arctic Project (VZAP) library as an osteological reference collection for the study of northern vertebrates. http://ivl.imnh.isu.edu/Virtual-Zooarchaeology-of-the-Arctic.htm